circuitdojo/docs/src/nrf9160-blinky-sample.md

 Change directories to `ncs/zephyr/samples/basic/blinky`.
 Then compile as shown before in the [compiling section](nrf9160-compiling-app.md) of this guide.

-Before you do compile make sure that the following lines are added to the `prj.conf` if not already:
+Before you do compile make sure that the following lines are added to the `prj.conf`:

 ```
 # Enable Zephyr application to be booted by MCUboot